Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Computing neighbourhoods in 3D point clouds

 \subsection{kNN queries}

-Though \KDTrees are most frequently used for kNN searches, especially in high-dimensional spaces, \Octrees may also be adapted for this goal in 3D point clouds.
+Though \KDTrees are most frequently used for kNN searches, especially in high-dimensional spaces, \Octrees may also be adapted for this goal in 3D point clouds, which is the approach we use for the linear \Octree introduced in Section~\ref{sec:enhancing-performance-through-data-locality}.
 We follow the usual approach, keeping a priority queue $Q$ that can contain both single points or octants.
 Elements of $Q$ are tuples $(i, \delta, o, d)$ where $i$ is the octant or point index, $\delta$ is the depth of the octant (or $\delta = 0$ if the element is a point), $o$ is a boolean indicating whether the element is an octant or a point and $d$ is the squared distance from the element to the search centre.

 Our implementation of kNN searches extracts the top element $t$ with the lowest $d$ (in constant time) until we have found all $k$ neighbours or the queue is empty, and performs one of the following actions: \begin{itemize} \item If $t$ is a point, insert it into the result list. \item If $t$ is a leaf node, insert all its points into $Q$. \item If $t$ is an internal node, insert all its child octants into $Q$. \end{itemize}